menpo/menpo/README.md

 Menpo as follows:

 ```
-> pip install cython numpy
 > pip install menpo
 ```

-However, this may be difficult to achieve on platforms such as Windows where a compiler would need to be correctly configured.
-Therefore, we strongly advocate the use of [conda](http://conda.pydata.org/docs/) which does not require compilation for installing Menpo (or Numpy, SciPy or Matplotlib for that matter).
+We strongly advocate the use of [conda](http://conda.pydata.org/docs/) which does not require compilation for installing Menpo or it's dependencies such as Numpy, SciPy or Matplotlib.
 Installation via `conda` is as simple as

 ```
-> conda install -c menpo menpo
+> conda install -c conda-forge menpo
 ```

 #### Build Status